tianyuzhou-sam/astar-algorithm-cpp/README.md

 faster memory allocation.
 This allocates a fixed size block of memory, so you have to specify this size with the astar constructor.
 You need to enlarge it if you hit an out of memory assert during the search.

-Compilation notes:

-Microsoft Visual C++ : Confirmed working with version 8.0.50727 with some deprecation warnings I'm going to leave the deprecation warnings in so that it still works cleanly with GCC.
-TODO Make a non-deprecated compliant version using compiler checking

-Compiled with:
-Apple LLVM version 6.0 (clang-600.0.51) (based on LLVM 3.5svn)

 Please let me know if it doesn't work for you and I will try to help.
 I cannot help if you are using an old compiler such as Turbo C++, since I update the code to meet Ansi Standard C++ as required.